Contenders for key jobs in Trump administration

 * Kelly Ayotte, outgoing U.S. senator from New Hampshire and member of the Senate Armed Services Committee

-* Jeff Sessions, senior member of the Senate Judiciary Committee who takes a hard line on immigration
+* Jeff Sessions, senior member of the Senate Judiciary Committee who takes a hard line on immigration, was announced as the choice on Nov.
+18.

-* Kris Kobach, Kansas secretary of state, architect of anti-immigration efforts who says he is advising Trump on immigration issues

 * Tom Price, U.S. representative from Georgia who is an orthopedic surgeon